likvid-bank/likvid-cloudfoundation/kit/azure/buildingblocks/connectivity/README.md

 ## Permissions

 This is a complex building block backplane that requires permission across the central network hub as well as into the target subscription for creating a spoke network.
-This backplane thus needs to set up multiple providers and carefully add required permission on the target subscription before proceeding with the actual deployment.
+This backplane thus needs to work with multiple `azurerm` terraform providers.

+We establish a clear shared responsibility boundary in the target subscription by deploying a `connectivity` resource group to target subscription.
+This resource group is exclusively owned by the connectivity building block backplane SPN.

+An Azure Policy confines the access of the SPN to that resource group.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements